Robotic Process Automation (RPA)

 What is Robotic Process Automation (RPA)?

 Robotic Process Automation (RPA) is a software that mimics tasks performed by human users.
-Robots are able to automate a process entirely or partially.
+This software is able to automate a process entirely or partially.

 RPA Solutions are agnostic in most cases and can eliminate duplicate activities across a wide variety of applications.